 Advice for people wanting to find out more about the SMJR

-The definite account of the line up until 1909 can be found in Barry Taylor's 'The Stratford-upon-Avon and & Midland Junction Railway Volume 1'.
-When Volume 2 has been published in 2018 Barry will have provided an exceptionally well-researched detailed account of the line that will have no equal.
+The definitive account of the line can be found in Barry Taylor's 'The Stratford-upon-Avon and & Midland Junction Railway (Volumes 1 and 2) '.
+Now Volume 2 has been published in 2018 Barry has provided an exceptionally well-researched detailed 500 + page account of the line that has no equal.
 A true classic of railway literature.
 But if you are looking for a little book to give a good short overall account of the SMJR then J M Dunn's 1977 (completely revised and rewritten by JWP Routledge) account is the one to look for, the original 1952 version is nowhere near as good.
 Riley & Simpson's book is flawed by annoying spelling errors and has a couple of misleading captions but has some interesting photographs especially of the latter days of the line.
 Jordan's book is written from the viewpoint of a personal acquaintance with the Stratford end of the system and is well illustrated.

 Also have a good look at the various articles on this website, Go to the 'All the pages' option on the Index link for the full list of articles.
 Much of the information in these pages is not available anywhere in print.
 There are lists of loco types, preserved SMJ route locos, lists of sidings and bridges, details of railtours, railwaymen's memories of the SMJ and much more.

 “The Stratford-upon-Avon & Midland Junction Railway (Volume 1)”- Barry Taylor (Lightmoor Press 2017) covers the constituent lines that were to form the SMJ up to 1909 in great detail with lots of 'new' photographs.

 “The Stratford-upon-Avon & Midland Junction Railway (Volume 2)”- Barry Taylor (Lightmoor Press 2018) covers the history from 1923 on and includes many colour photographs.